robertlangdonn/paperd.ink_image_to_bmp/README.md

   - **targetHeight**: 300, // Height of paperd.ink's displays
   - **margin**: 0, // Add margin on sides
   - **ditheringMethod**: 'dither565', // Currently only one dithering method is available
-  - **convertToMonochrome**: false // Monochrome for paperd.ink Classic which is a monochrome e-paper display
+  - **convertToMonochrome**: true // Monochrome for paperd.ink Classic which is a monochrome e-paper display

 - Run the `app.js`
 ```